-Please note: Due to the directive to Shelter at Home to prevent the spread of COVID-19, I am only offering phone and video chat sessions at this time.
+Please note: I am only offering phone and video chat sessions during the pandemic.

 Do you need one-on-one assistance with setting up a play area, establishing a sleep routine, or moving towards cooperative diaper changes?
 I have nearly a decade of experience in helping parents with the day-to-day big and little questions that arise when raising an infant or toddler.
 Book a private session to consult with me in person or via phone on the topic of your choice.
 Common topics include: